 - Enables us to remember our meditative states and dreams;

-- The brain enters in a hypnosis state and becomes more receptive to casual and auto – suggestions ;
+- The brain enters into a hypnosis state and becomes more receptive to casual and auto-suggestions ;

-- The link between conscious and subconscious mind widens.
+- The link between the conscious and subconscious mind widens.
 This is our gateway to meditation;

 - The brain reaches increased vividness, creative visualization and triggers imagination;